"Blood Tide" (1982): A Dollar Store DVD Review

 Directed by: Richard Jefferies

 "Blood Tide" certainly sounded like a promising enough film when I found the DVD at the dollar store years ago, and it certainly didn't hurt that Lydia Cornell's name was above the title.
-In case you don't remember Miss Cornell, she was best known for her role on the early '80s sitcom "Too Close For Comfort" as the bubbly, bimbonic "Sara Rush," daughter of Ted Knight's character.
-I hadn't thought about her, or the show, in years, but like most red-blooded American teenage boys of the time, I had a major crush on her when I was in junior high.
+In case you don't remember Miss Cornell, she was best known for her role on the early '80s sitcom "Too Close For Comfort" as "Sara Rush," the bubbly, bimbonic daughter of Ted Knight's character, cartoonist Henry Rush.
+I hadn't thought about her, or the show, in years, but like most red-blooded American teenage boys of the early '80s, I had a major crush on her when I was in junior high.
 As an added bonus, since this film was set in the sunny Greek islands, I figured that if I bought this movie there was a pretty good chance I'd get to see her in a swimsuit.
-(Yes, I am fully aware of how shallow that sounds, so don't bother pointing it out.)
+(Yes, I am fully aware of how shallow that sounds.
+Don't bother pointing it out.)
 On that note, "Blood Tide" was a "SCORE!!" but as a horror fanboy hoping to see some gory monster hi-jinks, this movie turned out to be (as my kids would say say) an "epic fail."

 In the film's opening sequence we are taken on a flashback to "ancient times," where we witness the inhabitants of a Greek island sacrificing a virgin to some kind of mysterious sea monster in a secluded cave.
 We then flash forward to the present day, and meet a young American couple (Martin "Sweep the legs" Kove of "The Karate Kid" and Mary Louise Weller) who are sailing to that same island.
 They're newlyweds so this trip serves double duty as a honeymoon and also because they're searching for Kove's sister, an archaeology student who has been out of contact with her family for several months.
 The inhabitants of the island are not terribly friendly to the American newcomers and suggest they leave immediately.
 Our tourists ignore these warnings of course, and eventually they locate sister "Madeline," who is played by early '80s uber-babe Deborah Shelton, of TV's "Dallas."
 Madeline has taken up residence at a convent atop the island, where she restores ancient artworks, says very little and generally acts very strange.
 Madeline seems nonchalant about seeing her brother again and doesn't seem to care whether or not he hangs around.
 If I were Kove's character at this point, I would've said "Oooookay sis, fine, great to see ya, bye," and left her there, but of course he feels honor bound to get his sister away from this island of weirdos and take her home.
 During this process Husband and Wife also meet "Fry," a grizzled, hard drinking, Shakespeare-quoting treasure hunter (played by James Earl Jones of all creatures!) and his assistant Barbara (the aforementioned Lydia Cornell, in full on "bubbly blonde beach bunny" mode).
 The pair make their living by diving in the waters around the island looking for coins and other relics.
 During one such diving expedition, Fry uncovers the underwater cavern we saw in the prologue and makes the mistake of blowing it open with dynamite, thus freeing the Unnamed Evil From the Past (smooth move there, Fry).